 Bright and funky, Little Paradise Cottage is a fabulous fit in Goa's fashionable Assagao village.
 You'll find numerous yoga retreats, trendy boutiques, and cafes and restaurants in the area.
 This Portuguese cottage is owned by a designer, who has totally transformed it from its once rundown condition.
 Walls have been knocked out inside, making it open and spacious.
 The exterior has also been given a facelift.
 There are large bay windows, private sitting spaces, and even a small plunge pool connected to the patio.
-The rear dining room opens out onto a porch and garden with hammock for lazy days.
+The rear dining room opens out onto a porch and garden with a hammock for lazy days.
 It really is a little piece of paradise in Goa!

 Continue to 7 of 12 below.